khaz-dev/FaceRecognition_FatigueAnalysis/README.md

 6. Integrasi Sistem(Done)
 7. Deployment(Done)
    Deployment Aways Error, may be because face_recognition and opencv package, even i got some problem  when want to implement Deep Learning using it without conda.
 My problem i only can deploy on Railway App because it's free, I can deploy it on Server or Cloud server, but I have not enough money and my trial has gone, please understanding.
+[So now i fix it by using cloud server]

 Sorry if i take longer time because i try using all Algorithm Possible, and mostly using deep learning hope to get better result but it take long time and much resource